giginet/Crossroad/README.md

 Route URL schemes easily.

-Crossroad is URL router focused on handling Custom URL Scheme.
+Crossroad is an URL router focused on handling Custom URL Scheme.
 Using this, you can route multiple URL schemes and fetch arguments and parameters easily.

 This library is developed in working time for Cookpad.